Skip to content

 docker run --name <container_name> <image_name>

-# Run a container with and publish a container’s port(s) to the host.
+# Run a container and publish a container's port(s) to the host

 docker run -p <host_port>:<container_port> <image_name>